 |Exchange ActiveSync (EAS)||Mobile email clients from Apple, Samsung etc.||

 |Mobile devices that use a native app to connect to Exchange Online generally use this protocol.|

 |Autodiscover||EWS and EAS apps using Autodiscover to find service endpoints||

 ||Autodiscover web service reference for Exchange|

-To learn more on how to block Basic authentication, check out the following articles:
+To learn more, check out the following articles: